Academic Affairs Policies & Procedures

 4. Actions of Accreditation Agencies

 An institution must report all disciplinary actions, such as warning, probation, or withdrawal of accredited status, and a brief explanation of the conditions and/or deficiencies that resulted in the action to the Board of Regents upon receipt of the official notification of the action by the agency.
-The institution must submit a copy of the institution’s response to the report regarding disciplinary action of an accrediting agency, along with a copy of the original report of the agency, to the Board of Regents.
+The institution must submit a copy of the institution’s response to the report regarding disciplinary action of an accrediting agency, along with a copy of the original report of the agency, to the Board of Regents.5.
+Exemption from Routine Program Review by the Board of Regents

 A program that has a current accreditation status and is not on warning or probation by an agency that is recognized as either mandatory or recommended will ordinarily be exempt from routine Board of Regents program reviews.
-Special or extenuating circumstances may prompt review of a particular program in a particular institution or a statewide review of a specific program or programs.
+Special or extenuating circumstances may prompt review of a particular program in a particular institution or a statewide review of a specific program or programs.6.
+Reporting of the Accreditation Status of Programs

 Each academic program record maintained by the Board of Regents notes the Alast@ and Anext@ review dates for the respective program=s accreditation cycle (if applicable).
 It is incumbent upon each campus (both two- and four-year institutions) to keep this information current by sending updated copies of accreditation reports to Regents’ Academic Affairs staff.
 There will be periodic reviews done by staff (every few years or so) requesting updated accreditation status information in those instances where approval has lapsed.
-Documentation should include actions taken by accrediting agencies since the last review.
+Documentation should include actions taken by accrediting agencies since the last review.7.
+Removal of Mandatory Classification of an Accrediting Agency

 An agency classified as a mandatory on the Board of Regents= list of recognized accrediting agencies will retain that classification unless it is removed by action of the Board on a recommendation from the Academic Affairs staff.
-Such a recommendation will generally result from a determination, through an appropriate review of the staff and the Council of Chief Academic Officers, that the agency’s policies, practices, and/or actions are inappropriate and/or fail to meet the highest professional standards.
+Such a recommendation will generally result from a determination, through an appropriate review of the staff and the Council of Chief Academic Officers, that the agency’s policies, practices, and/or actions are inappropriate and/or fail to meet the highest professional standards.8.
+Accreditation of Engineering and Engineering Technology Programs

 Accreditation of a program is generally considered mandatory for engineering and engineering-related technology programs.
-The following policies will be used to determine the appropriate accrediting agency for programs in CIP Codes 14 and 15 that are eligible for accreditation:
+The following policies will be used to determine the appropriate accrediting agency for programs in CIP Codes 14 and 15 that are eligible for accreditation:i.
+All degree programs in CIP Code 14 Engineering must be accredited by the Accreditation Board for Engineering and Technology (ABET);

 ii.
 All Engineering Technology Associate of Science, Bachelor of Applied Science, Bachelor of Science, and Master of Science degree programs in CIP Code 15 must be accredited by the Accreditation Board for Engineering and Technology (ABET);